rubensayshi/bawt/docs-src/content/_index.md

 title: home
 ---

-Slick is a Go-based ChatOps bot for Slack.
+bawt is a Go-based ChatOps bot for Slack.

 ## Features